 Also very useful are color filters or color gels.

 Online shops like LightPaintingParadise or LightPaintingBrushes offer a range of options to get you different colors for your torches and flashlights.
 If you are keen you can of course build everything yourself.
 That’s what I always used to do.
 But when something fits so perfectly why build it yourself.
 Just go get it online and support your local Light Painting Tool provider.

 What you also see in the picture is the LED-Lenser MT18.
-It’s super portable and for me traveling the world the most useful focusable flashlight.
+(Amazon Link) It’s super portable and for me traveling the world the most useful focusable flashlight.
 The only downside is that it will automatically dim very fast.
 You cant control the lumens.
 It’s not stable!
 So you will need to get a feel for the photons when using it.
 You can’t just count the seconds down you light up a house or tree.

 One of the major considerations is the way you adapt your flashlights to any light tool.
 Just like many out there, I build my own very often.
 Tape is one way.
 I used and adapted bottles and other plastic parts.
 Hot glue is always a great way.

 Have a closer look at the image. you see different adaptations.

 One thing you should not forget is to bring a Head Lamp.
 Always super useful to have your hands free.
 Very often I would also use them as a light tool to have a small and subtle light.
 And it has two colors anyhow.